BiradarSiddhant02/Proxiss/README.md

 For a quick demonstration, you can download pre-computed embeddings and words:
 *   **Embeddings and words:** [https://www.kaggle.com/datasets/siddhantbiradar/proxi-live-inference-dataset](https://www.kaggle.com/datasets/siddhantbiradar/proxi-live-inference-dataset)

 Download the zip file and unzip it in a directory of your choice.
-The variety of words is relatively small but enough for a demo
+The variety of words is relatively small but enough for a demo.

 ### 2. Run the Inference Script